mfkiwl/openCologne-PCIE/README.md

 - [PCIE EP DMA - Wupper](https://gitlab.nikhef.nl/franss/wupper)
 - [Warp-pipe: PCIe network simulator](https://github.com/antmicro/warp-pipe)

 <ins>Note:</ins> _"opensource"_ PCIE EP designs in the above references are not truly opensource.
 They all rely on the vendor-proprietary **PCIE HM**, which is a black box that provides _Transport Layer_ (TL) and _Data Link Layer_ (DLL) protocol stack.
-Their insides are invisible and inaccessible, and also not portable to other FPGA families.
-We intend to fully replace their PCIE HMs with soft, unencrypted, free to use, modify and inspect System Verilog RTL.
+The HM insides are invisible and inaccessible, and also not portable to other FPGA families.
+We intend to fully replace these vendor-locked PCIE HMs with soft, unencrypted, free to use, free to modify and inspect, clean and very readable System Verilog RTL.

 --------------------